 Ms. Daley has represented clients in a wide variety of other industries including lawn and garden products, telecommunications, children’s toys, insurance, consumer electronics, filtration products, food and beverages, shoes, handcrafts and other home items, agricultural products, paint, cleaners, accounting, optical, restaurant and real estate.

 Ms. Daley has received numerous professional distinctions over her career.
 She is a former Adjunct Professor at William Mitchell College of Law, where she taught trial advocacy.
 In addition to being honored as a Minnesota Attorney of the Year in 2006 by Minnesota Lawyer magazine, Ms. Daley has been selected for inclusion in Minnesota Super Lawyers every year since 2000, and was named one of the "Top 50 Women Minnesota Super Lawyers" in 2010 - 2014, and one of the "Top 100 Minnesota Super Lawyers" in 2011 and 2012.
 She was also listed in Best Lawyers in America 2013, and is included in the Minnesotans You Should Know Black Book 2014 in the category of Business Services: PR, Marketing and Lawyers.
 In 1997, she was named one of the Minneapolis Business Journal's "40 Under Forty" honorees.
 In 2002, Ms. Daley was selected as one of only five finalists considered for appointment to the Minnesota Supreme Court.
 Since 2013, Chambers USA has recognized her as a top ranking lawyer for her work in litigation.
-Most recently, Ms. Daley was recognized as a North Star Lawyer by the Minnesota State Bar Association.
+In 2014 and 2015, Ms. Daley was recognized as a North Star Lawyer by the Minnesota State Bar Association.
 The North Star Lawyers program celebrates the work of members who meet or exceed 50 hours of pro bono service in the prior calendar year.
-Ms. Daley also was named one of 25 "Women Industry Leaders" by the Minneapolis Business Journal, and was honored with Martindale Hubbell's AV Preeminent Rating; a distinction awarded to less than 5 percent of women lawyers.
+Ms. Daley also was named one of 25 "Women Industry Leaders" by the Minneapolis Business Journal in 2011.
+She also is honored with Martindale Hubbell's AV Preeminent Rating; a distinction awarded to less than 5 percent of women lawyers.